ViaVersion/ViaFabric/README.md

 ### Can ViaVersion, ViaBackwards and ViaRewind support snapshots?:

-- Check https://ci.viaversion.com/ for development builds with snapshot support
+- Check https://viaversion.com/donate for getting early access to snapshots.
+You can use the preview ViaVersion builds with ViaFabric by putting them in the mods' folder.
+During Minecraft updates there will be usual a branch on this repository with the updated ViaFabric.

 ## Alternatives